tyc/successfulunittest/manuscript/Let_Get_Testing.md

 When the return value from `init_pwm()` is a FALSE, the output from `init_pwm_if()` is always a FALSE.
 It does not matter what value is passed into `init_pwm_if()`, this type of inputs is indicated as a `don't care`.

-The requirement for `init_pwm_if()` is it must only be initialised once before it it is de-initialised.
+The requirement for `init_pwm_if()` is it must only be initialised once before it is de-initialised.
 Further initialisation is forbidden.
 In a real world example, if the PWM is initialised when it is operating, it could cause serious damage if it was controlling machinery.
 So it is critical that there is a filter in the code for this scenario.
 Internal of `init_pwm_if()` there is a flag that indicates if initialisation had occurred.
 If it is TRUE when initialisation is called, `init_pwm_if()` will return a FALSE.

 A new row is added to the truth table to handle that reinit flag is set when `init_pwm()` is called.
 The truth table must be extended to become